 As there many applications for Calenders and Diaries But It would always be better if calenders itself contains diary and if the calender can be viewed in different languages than that’s a plus plus.
 So, we have come up with an idea of developing an programme which can be used as an calender and as a personal diary.
 And our calender can display the calender in different languages .As personal diaries are very private, so our diary is password protected.
 There are many features like editing the existing diary , deleting , adding new one , and changing password etc.

 Our app is very handy for a lot of people.

-As there are many applications for Calenders and Diaries But It would always be better if calenders itself contains diary and if the calender can be viewed in different languages than that’s a plus plus.
-So, we have come up with an idea of developing an programme which can be used as an calender and a personal diary.
-And our calender can display the calender in different languages .As personal diaries are very private, so our diary is password protected.
-There are many features like editing the existing diary , deleting , adding new one , and changing password etc.

-Our app is very handy for a lot of people.

 Table of contents